-Existing projects with ECC shall be reevaluated to determine its compliance with the provisions of this Act and the rules and regulations issued therefore by the Department.[change all Bureaus with Dept - DONE].
+Existing projects with ECC shall be re-evaluated to determine its compliance with the provisions of this Act and the rules and regulations issued therefore by the Department.[revise all Bureaus to Dept - DONE].

-- SEC.
-12. Review of EIA.
-The EIA Report shall be reviewed by a multi-disciplinary team of independent experts convened by the BureauDepartment for that purpose.
-The team shall make a report of its findings and recommendation on the issuance or non-issuance of the Certificate of Proponent's Environmental Commitment (CPEC).
-The cost of such review shall be financed by the proponent through a fund manager, whether government or private. - SEC.
-13. Decision on the EIA.
-After a review of the EIA Report and the recommendationsoftheEIAReviewTeam, theBureauDepartmentmay issueaCertificate ofProponent's Environmental Commitment (CPEC) certifying that the proposed project has integrated environmental considerationsinto its overall project design and management, that the assessment is technically sound at the feasibility study stage, and that the proposed preventive, mitigating, and enhancement measures are appropriate.
+SEC.
+12. Review of EIA. - The EIA Report shall be reviewed by a multi-disciplinary team of independent experts convened by the BureauDepartment, through the Environmental Management Bureau (EMB), for that purpose.
+Within a reasonable timeframe, The team shall make a report of its findings and recommendation on the issuance or non-issuance of the Certificate of Proponent's Environmental Commitment (CPEC).
+The cost of such review shall be financed by the proponent through a fund manager, whether government or private.

+SEC.
+13. Decision on the EIA. - After a review of the EIA Report and the recommendationsoftheEIAReviewTeam, the Bureau Department may issuea Certificate of Proponent's Environmental Commitment (CPEC) certifying that the proposed project has integrated environmental considerations into its overall project design and management, that the assessment is technically sound at the feasibility study stage, and that the proposed preventive, mitigating, and enhancement measures are appropriate.
 The CPEC shall also certify that the proponent has demonstrated its commitment to implement the approved Environmental Management Plan (EMP) for its proposed project, as planned, and the corresponding Monitoring and Evaluation.